SDB:AMD GPGPU

 Mesa 3D Rusticl - for different hardware

-Certified OpenCL 3.0 support with image support, OpenCL 2.x features - under development, partly implemented.
-Available for Tumbleweed and Leap 15.6 (bug boo#1219355 was solved).
+It provides OpenCL 3.0 support with image support, some OpenCL 2.x features (under development, partly implemented).
+Available for Tumbleweed, Leap - 15.5 and newer.

 Under development.
-Use the newest version available with X11:XOrg repo (or devel:gcc:next:testing repo).
+Use the newest version available (X11:XOrg or devel:gcc:next:testing or Community repos).
 Was introduced with Mesa 22.3.
 Radeonsi support (GCN1 & newer) came with Mesa 23.1, feature support (OpenCL tests conformance) - with Mesa 23.2.
 It works good enough since Mesa 23.3.
 Support with r600g (Terascale 2 & 3) needs further works.

 Page: https://docs.mesa3d.org/rusticl.
 Supported extensions: https://mesamatrix.net/.

-Rusticl from Mesa 3D 23.2 requires more than 32 GiB of RAM (works with 64 GiB RAM) for Darktable using OpenCL (link).
+Rusticl on AMD APU from Mesa 3D 23.2 requires more than 32 GiB of RAM (works with 64 GiB RAM) for Darktable using OpenCL (link).
 Situation improved in next releases.

 AMD ORCA – for AMD GCN1 – GCN4